JakeMatthewsUK/AndyBGardeningPublicReadMe/README.md

 ## General info

 The aim of this project was to create the first website for a newly created garden service company.
-It also served as the developer's first experience of web development and a chance to put some newly learnt technology into action.
 The site functions as a place for the owner to describe their unique business offering and to advertise the services that they have to offer, along wth hosting their image and blog content.
 There are currently no plans for user accounts or an online store.

 The project was initially a largely blank canvas with minimal content or styling put forward by the client.
 It was built using plain HTML5/CSS3, and went through several early overhauls as better ways of managing the project were found, along with the addition of new content.
 The decision was made to switch to React for a few reasons - for smoother navigation, to reduce the codebase for easier maintenance going forward and to provide experience working with a component-based Javascript library.